Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer

 {\it Author contributions}.
-JL conceived of the quantum-classical hybrid QMC algorithm, performed QMC calculations, and drafted the manuscript with contribution from others.
+JL conceived of the quantum-classical hybrid QMC algorithm, performed QMC calculations, and with contribution from others drafted the manuscript.
 WJH proposed the use of shadow tomography and designed the experiment with contributions from others.
-BO helped with theoretical analysis and compiled circuits for the experiment.
-CN executed the quantum hardware experiment.
-PR and NCR provided help with improving the presentation of figures.
+BO helped with theoretical analysis and the compilation of circuits.
+NCR helped with the presentation of figures.
 JL and RB managed the scientific collaboration.
-All authors participated in conceptual discussions and contributed to writing the manuscript and analyzing the data.
+All authors participated in discussions, the writing of the manuscript, and the analysis of the data.

 \onecolumngrid